 #1 Whether They Would Buy This House

-Here’s the big one: Many buyers think an inspector will give them a thumbs up or thumbs down, but they can’t.
-Giving real estate advice violates the International Association of Certified Home Inspectors’ code of ethics.
+Here's the big one: Many buyers think a home inspector will give them a thumbs up or thumbs down, but they can't.
+Giving real estate advice violates the International Association of Certified Home Inspectors' code of ethics.

-Clues to look for: Count up your issues.
-“The average inspection turns up around 20,” says Larry Fowler, a home inspector in Knoxville, Tenn., who has done around 10,000 home inspections in his 22 years in the business.
-“If there are more than 30 items, you may have a bad house,” Fowler adds.
-“If there are fewer than 10 items on the list, you may have a bad inspector.”
+Clues to look for: Count up the issues in the home inspection.
+"The average inspection turns up around 20," says Larry Fowler, a home inspector in Knoxville, Tenn.
+“If there are more than 30 items, you may have a bad house," he adds.
+"If there are fewer than 10 items on the list, you may have a bad inspector."

-The bottom line is that every house and buyer are unique and what inspection results one person is fine with, another may not be.
+The bottom line is every house and buyer is unique and inspection results that are fine for one person may not be for another.
 Confer with your agent once you have the report.

-#2 If It Has Termites, Rats, or Mold
+#2 If the House Has Termites, Rats, or Mold

 Yikes!
-You might assume this trio of homewreckers would be part of every house inspection checklist, but your inspector isn’t licensed to look for them.
+You might assume this trio of homewreckers would be part of every home inspection checklist, but your inspector isn't licensed to look for them.

-Clues to look for: Inspectors can note that those sagging floors are evidence of termites, or that shredded insulation is evidence of rats, or the black stuff on the walls is evidence of fungal growth.
+Clues to look for: Home inspectors can note that those sagging floors are evidence of termites, or that shredded insulation is evidence of rats, or the black stuff on the walls is evidence of fungal growth.
 To turn evidence into proof, ask a specialist for a follow-up inspection.

-#3 If the Pool or Septic System Are in Good, Working Order
+#3 If the Pool or Septic System Is in Good Working Order

-Home inspectors aren’t certified to inspect everything that could appear in any home.
-So for example, if there’s a pool, some may turn on the pool pump and heater to make sure they work, but they won’t look for cracks or plumbing leaks.
-You’ll need to find a pool inspector.
-In other cases, you may need a septic systems or wells expert, an asbestos or radon specialist, etc.
+Home inspectors aren't certified to inspect everything that could appear in any home.
+So, for example, if there’s a pool, some may turn on the pool pump and heater to make sure they work, but they won't look for cracks or plumbing leaks.
+You'll need to find a pool inspector.
+In other cases, you may need a septic system or well expert, an asbestos or radon specialist, etc.

 Clues to look for: Any special feature is your cue to find a specialist.
 "We're general practitioners," Fowler says.

-And here’s a bonus tip: Consider a home’s advanced age a “special feature,” as they’re likely candidates for lead paint, asbestos, and other old-home hazards.
+And here's a bonus tip: Consider a home's advanced age a "special feature," because older homes are likely candidates for lead paint, asbestos, and other age-related hazards.

-Clues to look for: If your inspector’s report is pages long and full of items that won’t hurt the value of the home, it’s probably not a big deal.
+Clues to look for: If your home inspection report is pages long and full of items that won't hurt the value of the home, it's probably not a big deal.
 Sit down with your agent, and go through the report to determine which (if any) issues could affect your offer.